domi-git/PwmBrick/README.md

 For next PCB revision:
 * Incorporate a way to use the charging LED from the microcontroller.
 It should not be exclusive to the charging IC.
+* Low-pass for the measurement of the battery-voltage

 ### Software